feirik/PyModbusDevices/Server/README.md

 # Unit Tests

-To execute the unit tests for this project, you need to run the `unit_tests.py` file.
-This script contains a comprehensive suite of tests, including basic functionality tests as well as tests for the Modbus server's read and write capabilities.

-You can run these tests by navigating to the project directory and executing the following command:
+You can run unit tests by navigating to the project directory and executing the following command:

 ```shell
 python3 -m unittest unit_tests.py
 ```

-Upon execution, this command will run all the tests defined in the unit_tests.py file and display the results in the console.
-If any test fails, you'll see an error message detailing the nature of the failure.
-Conversely, if all tests pass, you'll see a message indicating successful completion of all tests.
+Unit tests for various read and write operations are included.
 The tests are using the client in `../Client/pymbtget.py` for interacting with the server.